jack white joins nashville gender equity council, pens thoughtful essay

-Using his own record label, Third Man, as an example of a small business that provides all employees with health insurance, regardless of sexual orientation or gender (whether male, female, trans, or gender neutral), 6 months paid maternity leave for new mothers, and 3 months for new fathers, White goes onto to call out larger businesses such as Walmart, McDonald's and General Motors for not doing the same.
+Using his own record label, Third Man, as an example of a small business that provides all employees with health insurance, regardless of sexual orientation or gender (whether male, female, trans, or gender neutral), six months paid maternity leave for new mothers, and three months for new fathers, White goes onto to call out larger businesses such as Walmart, McDonald's and General Motors for not doing the same.
 "Gender equity is something that should've been solved a century ago worldwide, and it is sad that we even need to address it," he adds.
-"If the person does the work, the benefits of doing that work, should be equal among all human beings."
+"If the person does the work, the benefits of doing that work should be equal among all human beings."
 Preach!

 Text Tish Weinstock